Is the Program in Pre-Medical Studies linked with the Sophie Davis School or the CUNY School of Medicine?

 How long should I expect to be enrolled as a post-bac student?

 Can I work part-time or full-time while going to school as a post-bac?

 Are courses offered during the evening and weekends?

 Can I take classes at other CUNY schools while enrolled at CCNY?

-It is our expectation that if you are accepted to the CCNY, that you will your courses at CCNY.
+It is our expectation that if you are accepted to CCNY, then you will take your courses at CCNY.